Juneict/NTK_POS/README.md

 #NTK POS

-A stock management and mini pos system a local Cloth shop
+A stock management and mini pos system for a local Cloth shop

 ## Tech Stack